better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 A device running the Radicle Link protocol.

 ## peerID
 The encoding of a peer's public key tied to their device.
-At Beta, there will only be one peerID per device (See [Architecture](how-it-works.md/#architecture))
+In the Beta, there will only be one peerID per device (See [Architecture](how-it-works.md/#architecture))